-So who the heck is writing all this?
 That would be me, Nancy Man.
 I’m a Harvard-educated, Colorado-based writer who has been fascinated by names since childhood.
-The name that kicked things off for me?
-Flavilla.
+(The name that kicked things off for me was Flavilla.)

-Over the years, my name-writing has been cited by a bunch of other publications, including New York Magazine, The Chicago Tribune, Woman’s Day, Redbook, Daily Mail, Mental Floss, HuffPo, Vice, and The Week.
-My favorite citation so far would have to be the U.S. Census Bureau linking to my post about Emancipation Proclamation Coggeshall.
+My name-writing has been cited by publications like New York Magazine, The Chicago Tribune, Woman’s Day, Redbook, Daily Mail, Mental Floss, HuffPo, Vice, and The Week.
+My favorite citation so far, though, would have to be the U.S. Census Bureau linking to my post about Emancipation Proclamation Coggeshall.